Sienci-Labs/Resources/gsender/gs-installation.md

 gSender can size responsively but only to a minimum point.
 Because of this, some Pi users might find gSender isn't fitting their screen properly.
 This can be accommodated on most Pis by:

 - Click the Pi icon on the top right
-- Preferences -&gt; Screen configuration -&gt; Configure -&gt; Screens
+- Preferences ➜ Screen configuration ➜ Configure ➜ Screens
 - Click HDMI-1 (or whichever screen that is connected to the Pi), then you'll find you can select your Resolution
 - We'd suggest you choose a minimum resolution of 1280x1024.
 Once chosen, you should be able to verify if this fix has worked for you or you can go back and continue to tweak it as needed.